fluent/fluentd-docs-gitbook/deployment/plugin-management.md

 ## Plugin Version Management

-Fluentd and plugins are evolving, so you may hit unexpected error with latest version, e.g. regression by new feature, remove deprecated parameter, change library dependency, etc. To avoid these problems, we recommend to fix fluentd and plugin version on production.
-If you want to update fluentd or plugins, check the behaviour first on your test environment.
+Fluentd and plugins are evolving so you may hit an unexpected error with the latest version e.g. regression by a new feature, remove a deprecated parameter, change library dependency, etc. To avoid these problems, we recommend fixing fluentd and plugin version on production.
+If you want to update fluentd or plugins, check the behavior first on your test environment.
 For example, td-agent fixes fluentd and plugins version in each release.

-Fluentd plugins are rubygems and rubygems installs latest version by default.
-So we don't recommend to execute following commands on
+Fluentd plugins are RubyGems and RubyGems installs the latest version by default.
+So we don't recommend to execute following commands on production:
-production:

 -   `gem install fluentd`
 -   `gem install fluent-plugin-elasticsearch`
 -   `gem update # This is very dangerous.
 Update all existing gems`

-You should specify target version with `-v` option.
+You should specify the target version with `-v` option:

 -   `gem install fluentd -v 1.2.1`
 -   `gem install fluent-plugin-elasticsearch -v 2.10.3`